vlayer-xyz/vlayer/book/src/appendix/architecture/prover_1.md

 # Vlayer Architecture

-Vlayer infrastructure allows you to do three things: **_access_** different sources of verifiable data, **_aggregate_** this data in a verifiable way to obtain verifiable result and **_use the verifiable result on-chain_**.
+Vlayer infrastructure enables three key functionalities: **_accessing_** different sources of verifiable data, **_aggregating_** this data in a verifiable way to obtain verifiable result and **_using the verifiable result on-chain_**.

-Vlayer enables you to **access** data from three possible origins: HTTP requests, emails and EVM state and storage.
-For each origin we can produce proof of validity for the obtained data:
+It supports accessing verifiable data from three distinct sources:: HTTP requests, emails and EVM state and storage.
+For each source, a proof of validity can be generated:
 - HTTP requests can be proven via *TLS Notary* by verifying TLS signatures and checking the domain is valid
 - Email contents can be proven by verifying DKIM signatures and checking the sender domain
 - EVM state and storage proofs can be verified against the block hash via Merkle Proofs

 Before Vlayer, ZK programs were application-specific and proved a single source of data.
 Vlayer allows you to write a Solidity smart contract (called **Prover**) that acts as a glue between all three possible data sources and enables you to **aggregate** this data in a verifiable way.
 We not only prove that the data we use is valid, but we can also process it and prove it was processed correctly by the **Prover**.

 ### Aggregation examples